-Course Director, Story for Factual TV
+Course Director, Story for Documentary and Factual Content

 Peter is associated with some of the most popular and acclaimed documentaries and formatted reality shows of our time.
 He started life in television directing, producing his first documentary for BBC One in 1980.
 He went on to direct BBC documentaries for the next 18 years.